Facts about Labradors

 The breed hallmarks - a set of characteristics/traits that distinguishes the Labrador from other breeds.
 Read more about the breed standard below.
 The ANKC breed standard has been divided into sections to make it easier to review.

 Is a Labrador the same as a Golden Retriever?

 A Labrador Retriever is also known as a Labrador or Lab for short.
-Labradors are one of the six breeds of Retrievers.
+Labradors are one of the seven breeds of Retrievers.
 Golden Retrievers are one of those breeds.
 So the answer is NO. A Labrador is not the same as a Golden Retriever.

 What colours do Labradors come in?

 Labradors come in three recognised coat colours - black, yellow and chocolate/liver.

 Absolutely!
 If you are house proud or not a big fan of dog hair, this breed is not for you.
 Don't be fooled by their short coat, Labradors blow their coat (shed) in large amounts as seasons change and a decent amount on a daily basis.